8 Emerging Australian Artists Whose Work You Can Still Pick Up for Less Than $1000

 5. Nick Ferguson

 Having been born in Kenya but relocating to Newcastle at a young age, Ferguson has won several local art awards - an impressive feat for a self-taught artist.
-His recent work has centered around Australian swimming holes, highlighting both the natural elements of those places, and the human encounters that take place there.
+His recent work has centred around Australian swimming holes, highlighting both the natural elements of those places, and the human encounters that take place there.
 If you’re in Sydney, you can check out his current exhibition The Flicker at Botany’s Art Atrium until March 6.

 Follow Nick on Instagram @nickjferguson.